getkeops/keops/doc/introduction/why_using_keops.rst

 High performances
 =================

 KeOps fits within a thriving ecosystem of Python/C++ libraries for scientific computing.
-So how does it compare with other acceleration franeworks such as
+So how does it compare with other acceleration frameworks such as
 `Numba <https://numba.pydata.org>`_,
 `Halide <https://halide-lang.org>`_,
 `TVM <https://tvm.apache.org>`_,
 `Julia <https://julialang.org>`_ or
 `JAX/XLA <https://github.com/google/jax>`_?
-To answer this question, let us now briefly explain the relationship between our library and the wider software stack for tensor computing.
+To answer this question, let us now briefly explain the relationship between our library and the wider software environment for tensor computing.

 Tensor computing on the GPU